SoftwareAG/c8y-releasenotes/content/release-10-14-0/announcements-10-14-0.md

 private InventoryApi inventoryApi;
 ```

-### Quick Link Widget

-#### Planned
-##### Removal of Quick Link Widget

-As of 10.16, the Quick Link Widget will be removed from our code base.

-#### Implemented
-##### Quick Link Widget will not appear in the list of available widgets
+##### Quick link widget removed from the list of available widgets

-As of release 10.14, the Quick Link Widget can no longer be found in the list of all available widgets and should no longer be used in the dashboard.
-Instead, we refer to the Help And Service Widget.
+As of release 10.14, the "Quick link" widget can no longer be found in the list of all available widgets and should no longer be used in the dashboard.
+Instead, we recommend you to use the "Help and service" widget.

 ### Streaming Analytics